 - Hypersensitivity occurs more often on the right carotid sinus than the left.

 CSH is associated with:

 - Dementia with Lewy bodies

-- A careful history and thorough physical examination may point to an obvious diagnosis of carotid sinus hypersensitivity (CSH) and no further investigation may be required.
+- A careful history and thorough physical examination may point to an obvious diagnosis of CSH and no further investigation may be required.